NethermindEth/nethermind/docs/source/enterprise.rst

 Seq
 ^^^

-With `Seq <https://datalust.co/seq>`_  we can create a visibility to identify and diagnose problems in Nethermind.
-We can setup some useful dashboards to monitor node's behaviour and also send alerts when some critical errors occurs.
-With the help of NLog logging the application logs are being sent over to our Seq instance to maintenance client's nodes and solve a wide range of production issues and outages.
-We can easily query over the events by simply writing SQL queries.
+With `Seq <https://datalust.co/seq>`_  you can quickly identify and diagnose problems with your Nethermind nodes.
+You can setup dashboards to monitor node's behaviour and also send alerts whenever critical errors occur.
+With the help of NLog logging the application logs are being sent over to a Seq instance to enable monitoring.
+You can easily search through the events by simply writing SQL queries.

+Clients can entrust monitoring and support of the nodes to us or configure their own dashboard and Seq tools.
+Nethermind team can use Seq dashboards and alerts to quickly address any production issues and outages.

 Dashboards and Alerts
 ---------------------

-In Seq we are able to visualize events data with some simple charts.
+In Seq we are able to visualize events data with simple charts.
 They're very useful when it comes to alert the Team when something wrong happens with nodes.

 .. image:: seq/seq-dashboard1.png